 - Whole wheat flour and Ragi cake:

-How can a party be without a desert.
-Ditch the calorie laden and not so healthy maida and give a twist to the cake.
+How can a party be without a dessert?
+Ditch the calorie-laden and not so healthy maida and give a twist to the cake.

 - Ragi Flour-3/4 cup